Rules

 8.6 A shot which occurs during movement, except while engaging targets.

-8.7 A competitor who performs an act of unsafe gun handling.
+8.7 A participant who performs an act of unsafe gun handling.

 8.8 Use of any unsafe ammunition as described within these rules.